Mental Health Tips

 Day 12:

-Switch off your phone for one full hour and spend some time in nature, or sitting in a park.
+Switch off your phone for one full hour and spend some time in nature, like sitting in a park.

 Day 13:

-Switch off your phone until lunch time and if you want to push yourself with this digital detox challenge then switch off till your phone till the evening.
+Switch off your phone until lunch time and if you want to push yourself with this challenge then switch off till your phone till the evening.

 Day 14: